 The most recent information on the Heliophysics workforce is provided by the NRC 2012 decadal survey for Solar and Space Physics.
 Though PhD production has increased over the past decade, advertised positions in heliophysics have decreased.
 In particular advertised academic faculty positions reached a decadal low in 2010, the last year surveyed.
 The oppositely directed trends in PhD production and numbers of faculty that train them, create a need for strengthening heliophysics curriculum and other educational resources and sharing them nationwide.
 However, despite this upward trend in PhD’s, there has been steady erosion in the numbers of experimentally oriented scientists and engineers that are key to NASA’s future missions.
-Hands-on experiences in hardware development (such as might be provided by participation in LCAS or programs) are critical for educating graduate students in this area.
+Hands-on experiences in hardware development (such as might be provided by participation in LCAS or CubeSat programs) are critical for educating graduate students in this area.
 Summer schools for graduate students serve a complementary role in providing important hands-on training in modeling and data analysis particularly those offering an integrative view of the entire system Sun to Earth.
 Another key element in training a future workforce in Heliophysics is a strong fellowship program.
 For the past 30 years graduate fellowships have been provided through the NASA Graduate Student Research Program (GSRP).
 However, with the ending of the GSRP program in 2012, NASA’s Earth and Space Science Fellowship (NESSF) program will take on the important role of maintaining Heliophysics graduate support.
 The decadal survey recommends that this be at comparable levels to the previous program to ensure strong linkages between graduate training and mission science.

 In the modern age, space exploration continues to thrill the public with new discoveries that help them build a better understanding of the Sun, near-Earth space, the solar system, and the universe.
 Heliophysics E/PO will continue to play a leading role as an innovator in the formal education arena (K–12 and postsecondary), in museums and science centers, through high-production-value films, and rich Web site environments, ensuring that a significant fraction of the U.S. population retains its abiding fascination with space exploration and discovery.